babyboomer53/Lesson-7/README.md

 advantage of it.
 During that time, I *did* move from one city to another, and started a new job, but those are just excuses.
 Simply put, I procrastinated.
 This could have been a real disaster.
 However, after watching the lecture twice and doing some supplemental research, I found the assignment fairly intuitive.

+As usual, this assignment was compelling.
+I'm always surprised by the ways in which the structures and algorithms we are studying can be applied.
+And then there are the fringe benefits.
+This time around I got to use an anonymous inner class.
+I've heard of them, probably even seen them, but never have I used them.
+I used to wonder what those curly braces were doing inside parentheses?! 😕 It just didn't look right!
+Now that I've seen a few of them, I'll probably never stop using them! 🙂

+Well here I am again,  up against the clock.
+I can't believe it!
+I forget how long it takes to prepare this document.
+Sometimes it takes as much time to prepare this document as it does to write the program.
+Regardless, I think it's a worthwhile exercise.